Skip to main content

 hot tar being mopped on a flat roof

 The top layer is the most important layer when it comes to maintenance.
-It'll be what determines if it can be maintained or repaired successfully.
+It's what determines if it can be maintained or repaired successfully.
 Oftentimes the top layer is a flood coat of hot asphalt with rocks.
 The rocks are put in the tar while it is still 450 to 500 degrees.
 A hot tar roof with a rock finish makes for a challenging repair.
 Even for a very experienced roofer.
 But it can be done.
 If there's useful life left in the flat roof system.

 modified bitumen flat roofing